-The Company has an accumulated deficit as of December 31, 2012 of approximately \$74.0 million and will require substantial additional capital for research and product development.
+The Company has an accumulated deficit as of December 31, 2013 of approximately \$113.4 million and will require substantial additional capital for research and product development.
 The future success of the Company is dependent on its ability to develop its product candidates and ultimately upon its ability to attain profitable operations.
-The Company is subject to a number of risks similar to other life science companies, including, but not limited to, successful discovery and development of its drug candidates, raising additional capital, development by its competitors of new technological innovations, protection of proprietary technology and market acceptance of the Company's products.
-At December 31, 2012, the Company believes its cash, cash equivalents and marketable securities, totaling approximately \$128.0 million, are sufficient to fund operations for a period of at least 12 months from the balance sheet date.
+The Company is subject to a number of risks similar to other life science companies, including, but not limited to, risks related to the successful discovery and development of its drug candidates, raising additional capital, development by its competitors of new technological innovations, protection of proprietary technology and market acceptance of the Company's products.
+On July 29, 2013, the Company closed an initial public offering ("IPO") of its common stock, which resulted in the sale of 6,772,221 shares of its common stock at a public offering price of \$18.00 per share, including 883,333 shares of common stock issued upon the exercise in full by the underwriters of their option to purchase additional shares at the public offering price to cover over-allotments.
+The Company received net proceeds from the IPO of \$111.0 million, after deducting underwriting discounts and commissions, and expenses payable by the Company.
+Additionally, an affiliate of Celgene Corporation ("Celgene"), the Company's cancer metabolism strategic alliance partner, purchased 708,333 shares of common stock in a separate private placement concurrent with the completion of the IPO at a purchase price of \$18.00 per share for aggregate proceeds of \$12.8 million.
+At December 31, 2013, the Company believes its cash, cash equivalents and marketable securities, totaling \$193.9 million, are sufficient to fund operations for a period of at least 12 months from the balance sheet date.